-Five Microsoft Excel workbooks have been developed along with this guide to facilitate the calculation of total annual energy consumption from the measured data:
+Three sets of Microsoft Excel workbooks have been developed along with this guide to facilitate the calculation of total annual heating and cooling energy consumption from the measured data.
+Each workbook consists of two calculation approaches: one for the cooling season and the other for the heating season.